 8 – Watch the rest too.

-That’s where it gets interesting: a lot of ingredients used in beauty products have a potential impact on the skin bacteria: fragrances, surfactants (we are looking at you SLS!), sun filters (controversial, we know), alcohol, etc… It doesn’t mean we should stop using everything, but just that less is better.
+That’s where it gets interesting: a lot of ingredients used in beauty products have a potential impact on the skin bacteria: fragrances, surfactants, sun filters, alcohol, etc… It doesn’t mean we should stop using everything, but just that less is better.

 10 – It’s complicated.